gurkanctn/python-challenges/README.md

 Challenge#2 : RandomFlow animation using Tkinter in Python.
 More explanation is inside the file, RandomFlow.py.

 Challenge#3 : SmartRockets, animation and genetic algorithms. animation part is complete.
 Genetic Algorithm is not done yet.

+Challenge#4 : CircleGrow: a photo, and tons of circles that grow to collage that photo.
+Quite slow, but works.

+Challenge#5 : Earthquake visualiser (for Turkey), More explanation is inside the file, EarthQuaker.py.
+Dirty code, but works.
+It contains remanants of a silly transformation checker (which I coded to learn about the Python language).